 Limited First Edition created in the Letterpress Workshop at Camberwell College of Art using hand made wood block comic book symbols.

-The End is house at The Poetry Library and was included in an exhibition of their collection in the Southbank Centre.
+The End is housed at The Poetry Library and was included in an exhibition of their collection in the Southbank Centre.

 Rosie Sherwood is an artist, scholar and independent publisher.
 At the heart of Sherwood’s interdisciplinary practice is a fascination with time and a desire to tell stories.
 In 2012 Rosie Sherwood founded As Yet Untitled and Elbow Room, successfully crowd funding to expand the publishing company in 2015.
 Sherwood graduated from Camberwell College of Art with an MA in Book Arts in 2013.
 She has delivered conference papers and University lectures across the country.
 Sherwood has taken part in both group and solo exhibitions as well as artist book and small publishers fairs.
 Sherwood’s works can be found in special collections including The Poetry Library, Tate Library and Archive and the National Libraries of both Victoria and Queensland (Australia).